ophub/amlogic-s9xxx-openwrt/documents/README.md

 ## 4. Personalized OpenWrt Firmware Customization File Description

-After the first 3 steps of preparation, start personalizing the firmware customization now.
-The 3 files under the [config/lede_master](../config/lede_master) directory are for customizing the OpenWrt firmware.
-In this chapter, we only make the simplest explanation, let you experience the joy of personalized customization as soon as you start, and I put more complex customization operations in the 10th section, which requires you to have a little foundation.
+After completing the first 3 preparation steps, you can now begin personalizing firmware customization.
+The 3 files under the [config/lede_master](../config/lede_master) directory are used for OpenWrt firmware customization.
+This chapter provides only the most basic explanation to help you quickly experience the joy of personalized customization.
+More complex customization operations are covered in Section 10, which requires some foundational knowledge.

 ### 4.1 .config File Description

-This file is the core file for customizing the OpenWrt software package, which contains all configuration information.
-Each line of code in the file represents a personalized configuration option.
-Although there are many projects, management is very simple.
-Let's start operating.
+This file is the core file for OpenWrt software package customization, containing all configuration information.
+Each line of code in the file represents a configuration option.
+Although there are many options, management is straightforward.
+Let's begin with the practical operations.

 #### 4.1.1 First, Let the Firmware Support the National Language